SergioRevueltas/back-to-the-future-tribute/README.md

 ####Do you remember the future?

-Probe your knowledge about one of the best movies of all time.
+Prove your knowledge about one of the best movies of all time.
 If you are curious you will find some easter eggs.

 ## License